 As an employee, you may have signed a “mandatory arbitration agreement” when you began work for your employer.
 This means that the employer has taken away your right to bring certain actions against them through the traditional lawsuit process.
 Thankfully, all hope isn’t lost!
-While the arbitration process may not be as “advantageous” to the employee in theory, that may not be completely true.
-Employers are required to pay for the costs of arbitration, which can be thousands of dollars in up front cost.
+While the arbitration process may not be as “advantageous” to the employee, in theory, that may not be completely true.
+Employers are required to pay for the costs of arbitration, which can be thousands of dollars in upfront costs.

 Attorney Jay Forester at Forester Haynie, PLLC says,